 Traditionally, BP estimation from PPG signals has involved analyzing features in the PPG data and connecting them to BP measurements using different methods, e.g., pulse wave analysis \cite{o2001pulse}.
 However, the traditional methods possess certain limitations in real-world applications, e.g., variations in physiology \cite {allen2007photoplethysmography} and the requirement for calibration \cite{Wan2020,gonzalez2023benchmark}.

 In light of the limitations of traditional feature-based approaches, there has been a gradual shift of interest on the part of researchers towards machine learning (ML) and deep learning (DL) techniques for predicting BP using PPG signals.
-These methods autonomously extract features from PPG signals \cite{martinez2022data} and typically reach higher accuracy in data-rich environments \cite{chang2021deepheart, mehrgardt2021deep}.
-Despite significant progress, most existing studies primarily focus on in-distribution (ID) testing, where the train and test datasets stem from the same distribution.
-This approach does not consider out-of-distribution (OOD) evaluation scenarios and thus does not reflect the reality of real-world applications, where test data can come from various distributions.
-Real-world test sets might differ from the training dataset in various aspects, such as BP distributions, sensor hardware used for capturing, signal quality and subject physiologies.
+These methods autonomously extract features from PPG signals \cite{martinez2022data} and typically achieve higher accuracy in data-rich environments \cite{chang2021deepheart, mehrgardt2021deep}.
+Despite significant progress, most existing studies primarily focus on ID testing, where the train and test datasets stem from the same distribution.
+This approach does not consider OOD evaluation scenarios and thus does not reflect the reality of real-world applications, where test data can come from various distributions.
+Real-world test sets might differ from the training dataset in various aspects, such as BP distributions, sensor hardware used for capturing, signal quality, and subject physiologies.

-This study aims to address these gaps by leveraging the PulseDB dataset \cite{wang2023pulsedb} as a training dataset, and then evaluating both ID and OOD generalization of DL models for the estimation of BP.
-The goal is to identify model architectures and training datasets that give rise to models that show a robust OOD performance.
+This study aims to address these gaps by leveraging the PulseDB dataset \cite{wang2023pulsedb} as a training dataset, and then evaluating both ID and OOD generalization of DL models for the estimation of BP from the PPG signal alone.
+The goal is to identify model architectures and training datasets that allow to train models with robust OOD performance.
 The PulseDB dataset was used for training due to its large size.
 Then, four external datasets served as test datasets to assess OOD generalization.
 Furthermore, we investigated a simple domain adaptation approach to improve OOD generalization.
+This paper does not propose a new domain adaptation algorithm.
+Instead, it explores how adapting to the target dataset's label distribution affects which datasets or training scenarios are most effective for developing models with robust out-of-distribution performance.
 This work offers a comprehensive benchmarking analysis on diverse datasets, providing insights into the robustness of these models in real-world scenarios.
-We close with practical recommendations on model architectures, training datasets, and scenarios to achieve good OOD generalization.
+Finally, we closed with practical recommendations on model architectures, training datasets, and scenarios to achieve good OOD generalization.